 7. Intellectual Property

-7.1 Provider IP.
-Provider retains all right, title, and interest in and to the Services, Documentation, and all related intellectual property rights, including any improvements, enhancements, or feedback incorporated therein.

 7.2 Customer Data.
 As between the Parties, Customer retains all right, title, and interest in and to Customer Data.
 Customer grants Provider a limited license to host, copy, and process Customer Data solely to provide the Services.

+7.1 Provider IP.
+Provider retains all right, title, and interest in and to the Services, Documentation, and all related intellectual property rights, including any improvements, enhancements, or feedback incorporated therein.

 8. Confidentiality

 8.1 Definition.
 “Confidential Information” means non-public information disclosed by one Party to the other that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and circumstances of disclosure.